 Loops are formed with a continuous wire that is in the shape of a loop in the ground.
 The loop wire is energized thus creating a magnetic field.
 When the magnetic field is interrupted by a large mass of metal, its detector sends a message to the gate to open, close, stop or whatever function you select.

-- If your gate is closed during business hours, you may need the basic ability for point of entry communication with those inside the facility that can open the gate.
+If your gate is closed during business hours, you may need the basic ability for point of entry communication with those inside the facility that can open the gate.
 The most basic approach to this entry situation is an intercom system.
-Intercoms may be hard wired, radio frequency or Wi-Fi enabled.
+Gate intercoms may be hardwired, radio frequency or Wi-Fi enabled.
 Basic intercoms will include the ability to not only communicate with those at the gate but a call button to initiate the conversation from the gate and a button to open the gate from within the facility.
 Intercom systems will include at least two components; one component installed at the gate and another unit installed within the facility.

-Below are some examples of common access control sites that either fit a standalone or computerized programmable system.
+Below are some examples of common automatic gate sites that either fit a standalone or computerized programmable system.

 It may not be practical to anticipate someone will be constantly present to allow access.
 In that event, you will definitely want to select a computerized entry system where you can preprogram access for each type of individual.

 Key employees will need access for after hours as they may be working long days.
 However, company leadership may want to know when these individuals are still coming and going.

 With 50 regular scheduled employees, the FDA mandates that you will have to regulate and record entry and departure for these employees.
 Scheduled services such as supplier deliveries and customer pick-ups should be controlled and recorded.

 Non-scheduled services such as UPS, Fed-Ex and repair services will not have access unless allowed entry by the facility.